nialov/fractopo/README.rst

       -  Reinforces that some amount of responsibility is always in the hands of the digitizer.
       -  Issue mostly avoided with a ``snap_threshold`` of 0.001

-   -

-      Contour grid sampling is sometimes slow and requires refactor at some point.

 Full documentation
 ------------------